daryaAr/Amsterdam_real_estate_Aug2021/README.md

  The data types include integers for Room, and Area, floats for Price, Lon, and Lat; and objects (strings) for Address and Zip.
 Four entries have missing Price values.

 Moreover, for this project I am also interested about the housing information in Amsterdam based on the districts (Stadsdeel).
-Since the Housing price dataset doesn't particularly provide the districts name, I am going to get the reqiured information about districts from open and confirmed database of Municipality of Amsterdam - Research, Information and Statistics [Amsterdam Districts](https://maps.amsterdam.nl/open_geodata/?k=192).
+Since the Housing price dataset doesn't particularly provide the districts name, I got the reqiured information about districts from open and confirmed database of Municipality of Amsterdam - Research, Information and Statistics [Amsterdam Districts](https://maps.amsterdam.nl/open_geodata/?k=192).
 This dataset includes District code,District name, Area_m2, and POLYGON data.
 The Coordinates are in WGS84.

+By having the housing price dataset and districts dataset, I merged them based on their geographical location (Lon and Lat) and created the desired dataset.
+To do so I followed these 3 steps:

-Importing the dataset that includes the coordinates and geolocations of the districts of city Amsterdam.
+1. Importing the dataset that includes the coordinates and geolocations of the districts of city Amsterdam.
-Converting the Lon/Lat datas of the housing dataset to geometric objects.
+2. Converting the Lon/Lat datas of the housing dataset to geometric objects.
-Meging the districts dataset to housing dataset based on the geometric relationship.
+3. Merging the districts dataset to housing dataset based on the geometric relationship.

+You can find the codes in the notebook.
+Before starting the cleaning and analysing process, I added a new column to the data.
+I believe that having the information about the ratio of the price to the area (price per sqm) in the context of real estate is very helpful.
+Using this ratio is a very effective method, especially in finding outliers, since it allows us to identify properties that are significantly overpriced or underpriced relative to their size.
+This ratio helps normalize prices across different property sizes, providing a more standardized way to detect anomalies.
+So my dataset named "data" includes information about

+- Address
+- Zip	Price
+- Area
+- Room
+- 	Lon
+-  Lat
+-  Stadsdeel (District name)
+- 	Price_per_sqm

+for each house entry.
+After this, I implied the cleaning methods e.g. removing na, and then started the EDA analysis of the data which you can find the report in this file.